bluetechsky/docker-openolat/README.md

 | SMTP_STARTTLS | Use Starttls encryption | true, false | false |
 | SMTP_CHECK_CERT | Check Server Certificate | true, false | false |

-* means everything
+* means everything~~

 ## Ports
-This image only needs Port 8088 TCP for HTTP.
+This image only needs Port *8080* TCP for HTTP.

 ## Necessary files
 The following files are relevant to control OpenOlat.
-- $INSTALL_DIR/lib/olat.local.properties
+- $INSTALL_DIR/tomcat/webapps/webapp/WEB-INF/classes/olat.local.properties
-- $INSTALL_DIR/webapp/WEB-INF/classes/serviceconfig/olat.properties
+- $INSTALL_DIR/tomcat/webapps/webapp/WEB-INF/classes/serviceconfig/olat.properties

-The file "olat.local.properties" overwrite properties from olat.properties.
+The some params in file "olat.local.properties" overwrite properties from olat.properties.

 ## Volumes
-The datadictionary of OpenOlat you can find in $INSTALL_DIR/olatdata
+The user data directory of OpenOlat you can find in $INSTALL_DIR/olatdata

 ## How to update/downgrade OpenOlat or Tomcat
 1) Enter new Version of OpenOlat or Tomcat into environment variable